An Optimal Dividend Problem with Capital Injections over a Finite Horizon: The Main Result

 \end{theorem}

-Consistently with the result of \cite{EKK1989} (see also \cite{karatzasshrevereflected}), we find that also in our problem with costly reflection at zero the value of an optimal stopping problem (namely, problem \eqref{Stopping problem}) gives the marginal value of the value function \eqref{value function of ocp}.
-Moreover, the optimal stopping boundary $b$ triggers the timing at which it is optimal to pay an additional unit of dividends.
-The proof of Theorem \ref{main theorem} is quite lengthy and technical, and it is delegated to Section \ref{sec:proofmain}.
+Consistently with the result of El Karoui and Karatzas in \cite{EKK1989} (see also Karatzas and Shreve \cite{karatzasshrevereflected}), we find that also in our problem with costly reflection at the origin the value of an optimal stopping problem (namely, problem \eqref{Stopping problem}) gives the marginal value of the value function \eqref{value function of ocp}.
+The optimal stopping boundary $b$ thus triggers the timing at which it is optimal to pay an additional unit of dividends.
+Moreover, once the optimal stopping value function $u$ and its corresponding free boundary $b$ are known, \eqref{eq:main} and \eqref{eq:V such that one can compute it} provide a complete characterization of the optimal dividend problem's value function $V$.
+Notice that the condition $b(T)<\infty$ is satisfied in the case study of Section \ref{sec:casestudy}, where we actually prove that $b(T)=0$.
+The proof of Theorem \ref{main theorem} is quite lengthy and technical, and it is relegated to Section \ref{sec:proofmain}.